hollyouellette/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 1. The month of May  and June saw the greatest amount of successful kickstarter campagins.
 From this, we can conclude that launching a Kickstarter campaign in May/June would increase the likelihood of that capaign meeting and/or exceeding it's fundraising goal.
 2. Failed theater outcomes do not see significant fluctuations based on the launch date.
 From this we can concluded that the theatre kickstarters that failures were likely the result of a different variable or a combination of the launch date and another factor.
+I advise digging further into the specific associations with the failed kickstarters to discover other potential relationships.

 - What can you conclude about the Outcomes based on Goals?
 Plays with fundraising goals over $45,000 saw the highest failure and the lowest success.